HOW TO BUILD A VULNERABILITY MANAGEMENT PROGRAM

 Steps to Building a Vulnerability Management Program

-1, Assemble and choose your team wisely: It is vital to identify all the key players needed in your team.
-For instance, having a security director or manager in charge of vulnerability management, as well as at least one analyst who identifies, tracks and assesses vulnerabilities throughout your environment is necessary.
+It is vital to identify all the key players needed in your team.
+For instance, having a security director or manager in charge of vulnerability management, as well as at least one analyst who identifies, tracks, and assesses vulnerabilities throughout your environment is necessary.

-2,Obtain the appropriate tools: The right tools used by security teams aid in discovering flaws in the environment, providing detailed information about all of an organization’s assets and identifying the top vulnerabilities that pose the greatest risk to the organisation.
+The right tools used by security teams aid in discovering flaws in the environment, providing detailed information about all of an organization’s assets, and identifying the top vulnerabilities that pose the greatest risk to the organisation.
 Read also, how to conduct a cyber risk assessment.

-4Knowing your assets, applications, and risk tolerance are essential: Understanding your current assets and the level of risk for your organisation is critical for effective prioritisation.
-Automated tools like SecurityShield by SureShield assists with this discovery task by identifying assets such as servers, workstations, virtual machines, storage arrays, and network infrastructure.
+Understanding your current assets and the level of risk for your organisation is critical for effective prioritisation.
+Automated tools like SecurityShield by SureShield assist with this discovery task by identifying assets such as servers, workstations, virtual machines, storage arrays, and network infrastructure.

-2. Map risks to non-compliance of regulatory controls like Health Insurance Portability and Accountability Act (HIPAA) or Payment Card Industry (PCI)
+2. Map risks to non-compliance of regulatory controls like the Health Insurance Portability and Accountability Act (HIPAA) or Payment Card Industry (PCI).

 7. Leverage big data analytics and machine learning for better organizational security